Kubernetes CrowdSec Integration – Part 1: Detection

 Uninstall the Nginx ingress controller if you installed it using this tutorial:

 This tutorial looked at the basics of installing CrowdSec in Kubernetes and how it can easily detect attacks.
 But detection without prevention is not a complete process.
-We are currently working on a bouncer integration in Kubernetes.
-We will start with integration in the Nginx ingress controller using the Lua bouncer.
-It will need some core changes to adapt it, but nothing complicated.
+You can head over to part 2 to follow the guide and set up the remediation part.

 About the author